Rachit47/Walmart_Sales_Analytics/README.md

 | gross_income            | Gross Income                            | DECIMAL(10, 2) |
 | rating                  | Rating                                  | FLOAT(2, 1)    |

-### Analysis List
+### Types of Analysis

 1. Product Analysis

-> Conduct analysis on the data to understand the different product lines, the products lines performing best and the product lines that need to be improved.
+> Perform an in-depth analysis of the data to gain insights into various product lines, identifying top-performing ones and areas for enhancement.

 2. Sales Analysis

-> This analysis aims to answer the question of the sales trends of product.
-The result of this can help use measure the effectiveness of each sales strategy the business applies and what modificatoins are needed to gain more sales.
+> The objective of this analysis is to discern sales trends for products.
+The findings will enable us to evaluate the efficacy of each sales strategy employed by the business and determine necessary adjustments to enhance sales.

 3. Customer Analysis

-> This analysis aims to uncover the different customers segments, purchase trends and the profitability of each customer segment.
+> This analysis seeks to unveil distinct customer segments, purchasing patterns, and the profitability associated with each segment.

-## Approach Used
+## Methodology

-1. **Data Wrangling:** This is the first step where inspection of data is done to make sure **NULL** values and missing values are detected and data replacement methods are used to replace, missing or **NULL** values.
+1. **Data Wrangling:** The initial stage involves examining the data to identify and handle NULL and missing values using appropriate replacement methods.

 > 1. Build a database
 > 2. Create table and insert the data.
 > 3. Select columns with null values in them.
 There are no null values in our database as in creating the tables, we set **NOT NULL** for each field, hence null values are filtered out.

-2. **Feature Engineering:** This will help use generate some new columns from existing ones.
+2. **Feature Engineering:** This step entails creating new columns derived from existing ones to provide additional insights.

-> 1. Add a new column named `time_of_day` to give insight of sales in the Morning, Afternoon and Evening.
-This will help answer the question on which part of the day most sales are made.
+> A. Introduce a column named time_of_day to categorize sales into Morning, Afternoon, and Evening periods, facilitating analysis of peak sales times.

-> 2. Add a new column named `day_name` that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
-This will help answer the question on which week of the day each branch is busiest.
+> B. Incorporate a column named day_name to record the day of the week for each transaction (Mon, Tue, Wed, Thur, Fri), aiding in identifying the busiest days for each branch.

-> 3. Add a new column named `month_name` that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
-Help determine which month of the year has the most sales and profit.
+> C. Integrate a column named month_name to indicate the month of each transaction (Jan, Feb, Mar), assisting in determining the most profitable months of the year.

-2. **Exploratory Data Analysis (EDA):** Exploratory data analysis is done to answer the listed questions and aims of this project.
+2. **Exploratory Data Analysis (EDA):** This phase involves investigating the data to address the project's objectives and questions.

 3. **Conclusion:**

-## Business Questions To Answer
+## Business Inquiries to Address

-### Generic Question
+### General Inquiries

-1. How many unique cities does the data have?
+1. How many distinct cities are represented in the dataset?
-2. In which city is each branch?
+2. Which city corresponds to each branch?

-### Product
+### Product Analysis

-1. How many unique product lines does the data have?
+1. How many distinct product lines are included in the dataset?
-2. What is the most common payment method?
+2. What is the predominant payment method?
-3. What is the most selling product line?
+3. Which product line sells the most units?
-4. What is the total revenue by month?
+4. What is the total revenue generated each month?
-5. What month had the largest COGS?
+5. Which month recorded the highest Cost of Goods Sold (COGS)?
-6. What product line had the largest revenue?
+6. Which product line generated the highest revenue?
-5. What is the city with the largest revenue?
+7. Which city generated the highest revenue?
-6. What product line had the largest VAT?
+8. Which product line incurred the highest VAT (Value Added Tax)?
-7. Fetch each product line and add a column to those product line showing "Good", "Bad".
-Good if its greater than average sales
+9. Retrieve each product line and append a column indicating "Good" or "Bad" based on whether its sales exceed the average.
-8. Which branch sold more products than average product sold?
+10. Which branch exceeded the average number of products sold?
-9. What is the most common product line by gender?
+11. What is the most prevalent product line based on gender?
-12. What is the average rating of each product line?
+12. What is the average rating for each product line?

-### Sales
+### Sales Insights

-1. Number of sales made in each time of the day per weekday
+1. Count of sales transactions per time of day, categorized by weekday.
-2. Which of the customer types brings the most revenue?
+2. Which customer type contributes the most to revenue?
-3. Which city has the largest tax percent/ VAT (**Value Added Tax**)?
+3. Which city has the highest percentage of tax or VAT (Value Added Tax)?
-4. Which customer type pays the most in VAT?
+4. Which customer type contributes the most to VAT payments?

-### Customer
+### Customer Profiling

-1. How many unique customer types does the data have?
+1. How many distinct customer types are represented in the dataset?
-2. How many unique payment methods does the data have?
+2. How many distinct payment methods are used by customers?
 3. What is the most common customer type?
-4. Which customer type buys the most?
+4. Which customer type makes the highest number of purchases?
-5. What is the gender of most of the customers?
+5. What is the predominant gender among customers?
-6. What is the gender distribution per branch?
+6. How is gender distributed across branches?
-7. Which time of the day do customers give most ratings?
+7. During which time of day do customers provide the highest ratings?
-8. Which time of the day do customers give most ratings per branch?
+8. During which time of day, per branch, do customers provide the highest ratings?
-9. Which day fo the week has the best avg ratings?
+9. Which day of the week receives the highest average ratings?
-10. Which day of the week has the best average ratings per branch?
+10. Which day of the week, per branch, receives the highest average ratings?

 ## Revenue And Profit Calculations